I Knew You Were Waiting (For Me)

-"I Knew You Were Waiting (For Me)" is a song sung as a duet by American singer Aretha Franklin and English singer George Michael for Franklin's 1986 album Aretha.
-The song was released January 23, 1987 by Arista Records in the United States and Canada as the second single from Aretha, and topped the Billboard Hot 100, Franklin's second and last #1 single in the United States.
-Billboard listed "I Knew You Were Waiting (For Me)" as Franklin's all-time biggest Hot 100 single.
+"I Knew You Were Waiting (For Me)" is a song by American singer Aretha Franklin and English singer George Michael, released on January 19, 1987, by Arista Records in the United States and Canada as the second single from Franklin's thirty-first studio album, Aretha (1986).
+Written by Simon Climie and Dennis Morgan and produced by Narada Michael Walden, the song topped the Billboard Hot 100 chart, and marked Franklin's second and last number one single in the US.
 The song was Franklin's biggest hit on the Billboard Adult Contemporary chart, reaching number two.
-In the rest of the world, Epic Records, Michael's label, released the song as a non-album single, and it topped the UK singles chart, Franklin's only #1 placing in the United Kingdom.
+In the rest of the world, Michael's label Epic Records released the song as a non-album single, and it reached number one on the UK singles chart, Franklin's only number one placing in the United Kingdom.

-The song was written by Simon Climie and Dennis Morgan and produced by Narada Michael Walden.
-The song earned Franklin and Michael the 1987 Grammy Award for Best R&B Performance by a Duo or Group with Vocal.
+"I Knew You Were Waiting (For Me)" earned Franklin and Michael the 1987 Grammy Award for Best R&B Performance by a Duo or Group with Vocals.
+In 2018, Billboard magazine listed the song as Franklin's all-time biggest Hot 100 single.

 Background and recording

 In 1984, Michael was approached to write and produce a song for Franklin for an unspecified soundtrack album; however, his busy schedule with Wham! made it impossible for him to do so at the time.
 Michael was also anxious that writing for one of his favourite artists could be too nerve-wracking (considering himself to be unworthy) and that for Franklin to sing a song he had written would be "ludicrous".
 According to Michael, he originally approached both Michael Jackson and Stevie Wonder respectively, before Franklin.

+"I Knew You Were Waiting (For Me)" was recorded within two days at a recording studio in Detroit in May 1986, in-between the release of "A Different Corner" (Michael's second solo single) and Wham!'s farewell concert, which was held on 28 June that year.
+Michael's former agent and manager Rob Kahane recalled in Michael's autobiography Bare that Franklin was "belting out this song, just belting it out".
+According to Michael, he and Franklin recorded the song together, with ad-libs being recorded separately.
+He recalled "just freaking out" behind the microphone.
+"I'm on the other side of the mic from Aretha Franklin, and she's treating me like an equal—obviously I'm not, but she was treating me with such respect."

 Following Michael's death in December 2016, Franklin recalled the following about the recording of "I Knew You Were Waiting (For Me)":